cognitedata/oryx/README.md

 ```
 ## Upgrade from Oryx v3 to v4

+The `throw` operator have been renamed to `fail`.
+The `throw` operator
+is still available but will give an obsoleted warning.

-The content is now non-optional.
-Thus code such as:
+The content used through the handler pipeline is now non-optional.
+Thus
+custom code such as:

 ```fs
 let withResource (resource: string): HttpHandler<'TSource> =